mszyszko-uw/vasp-processing/toolkit/README.md

 Steps and parts correspond to different stages of a workflow.

-Alternatively you can you the functions corresponding to specific steps in explicitly in python:
+Alternatively you can use the functions corresponding to specific steps explicitly in python:

 ```python
 path_to_calc = t_bs(folder="your/calc/dir", part="scf", previous="your/scf/folder")